baihuijie/gitTry/readme.txt

-git is a version control systeam! git is free soft!
+git is a distributed  version control systeam! git is free soft!